MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/faqs-for-versions.md

 # FAQs

-## What happens to versions that are deleted, expired or exceeded the count limits?
+## What happens to versions that are deleted, have expired or exceeded the count limits?

 When a user [deletes a previous version of an item or a file in SharePoint (microsoft.com)](https://support.microsoft.com/en-us/office/delete-a-previous-version-of-an-item-or-file-in-sharepoint-45edfb0d-8b43-4f07-ac6a-ab4ac169d5aa#__bkmkrecycle), SharePoint moves versions into the recycle bin.
 Users are able to [restore deleted versions from the site collection recycle bin (microsoft.com)](https://support.microsoft.com/en-us/office/restore-deleted-items-from-the-site-collection-recycle-bin-5fa924ee-16d7-487b-9a0a-021b9062d14b).

 Versions trimmed by the Automatic setting or when a version's age exceeds the manual time limits, are tagged for permanent deletion.
 They aren't available for restoration from the recycle bin once purged.

 > [!NOTE]
-> Background timer jobs permanently purge expired versions, and this process may take a couple of days from the actual expiration date.
+> Background timer jobs permanently purge expired versions and this process may take a couple of days from the actual expiration date.

 Versions that exceed count limits are gradually trimmed when the file is updated.
 Each file update triggers approximately 20 version deletions until the count limits are met.

 ## How do legal holds or retention policies impact version deletions or expirations?

-When a document with versions is subject to retention settings, the configured retention setting determines the retention of versions.
+When a site ison hold or a document with versions is subject to retention settings, the configured retention setting determines the retention of versions.
 In other words, the retention setting always wins, whether it's a deletion or hold policy.
 [Learn about retention for SharePoint and OneDrive](/microsoft-365/compliance/retention-policies-sharepoint?view=o365-worldwide#how-retention-works-with-document-versions&preserve-view=true).

 ## What happens when organization level or library level version settings are updated?